alankrantas/micropython-TEA5767/README.md

 ```
 ## Set/change frequency

-Directly choosing another frequency:
+Directly tuning to a specific frequency:

 ```python
 radio.set_frequency(freq=104.9)
 ```

-The TEA5767 would turn on the new frequency immediately.
+The TEA5767 would tune to the new frequency immediately.

-Or you can change the frequency bit by bit, like turning a tuning knob on radios:
+Or you can change the frequency bit by bit, like turning a knob on radios:

 ```python
 radio.change_freqency(change=0.1)